 Despite the fact that this event, the genocide of Armenian Christians, is told from the viewpoint of a young girl with her innocent understanding, takes away none of the horror and repulsion at what happened.
 At times Veron's recounting is simple but in tune with how a young, innocent girl may well have barely understood the events happening around her.
 Kherdian does an excellent job of portraying the immense fortitude, courage, and perseverance of his mother, Veron, as she struggled to survival in a brutal time, while coping with the loss of so many of her family.

-My only complaint about this novel is that it was difficult to keep track of just how old Veron was as the years passed by.
+One drawback in this novel is that it was difficult to keep track of just how old Veron was as the years passed by.
 The chapters are labeled by years, following events chronologically as one would expect.
 It would also have helped if some of the events occurring in this part of the world during the time period, were explained to the reader in more depth - for example, the British blocking the ports and taking the grain to feed their troops. and the Greco-Turkish War.
 However, given that the narration is first person and that person is a young child, we experience these events as Veron herself likely would have - not really knowing much of what was happening.

 There's an excellent author's note that provides some historical background for what happens in the book, as well as good map showing Veron's journeys through Turkey and ultimately to Greece.
 There are also two telling quotes at the front of the book, one of which indicates that, despite Turkey's refusal to acknowledge the Armenian genocide, the Ottoman Turks knew exactly what they were about to undertake in 1915.
-The fact that the international community chose to ignore the genocide and that the world collectively has a short memory for such things, later on, convinced Hitler that likely no one would help the Jews should they be targeted for mass murder.
+The fact that the international community chose to ignore the genocide and that the world collectively has a short memory for such things, later on convinced Hitler that likely no one would help the Jews should they be targeted for mass murder.
 He was mostly right.

 This is an excellent biography that is well worth reading by those interested in the 20th century but also recommended for all of us.
 "Those who cannot remember the past, are condemned to repeat it."